The Pirate & I (A Novella)

 Share This Excerpt

-Footsteps echoed behind her, splashing fast and hard through puddles, obviously without regard for soaking stockings.
+Footsteps echoed behind her, splashing fast and hard through puddles.
 The alley was empty, the rain falling heavier now between buildings that seemed to lean in upon each other from above.

 Deeper shadows loomed ahead.
 The footsteps were nearing.

 Esme threw herself toward the wall just as a man hurtled by.
 He wore no coat or hat, and his wet hair clung to his back below his shoulders that were broad and to which the wet shirt fabric also clung.

 With her back pressed to the stone, she watched the silvery darkness ahead swallow him.

 She blinked and shook her head as she stepped away from the wall.
 Never before in her life had she looked at a man’s bum.
 She had not intended to.
 The tight, perfect ovals had flexed as he ran and her eyes had just gone there, like dogs to a bone.

 It must be the effect of her enchantment over dreaming about Paris.
 And she should definitely not be dwelling on those perfect ovals now, or risking her safety another minute in this deserted alleyway.
 She started off again.